jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/solution-and-second-phase-strengthening.md

 <!-- 211110 -->
 ## Dislocation-Particle Interactions
-Introducing basic concepts of [[dislocation-particle-interactions]] and determining the primary parameters that determine how dislocations will interact with particles.
+Introducing basic concepts of #dislocation-particle-interactions and determining the primary parameters that determine how dislocations will interact with particles.
-[[dislocation-bowing]] and [[dislocation-shearing]] have factors that determine the mode of passage.
+#dislocation-bowing and #dislocation-shearing have factors that determine the mode of passage.
-Processing considerations and variations within and across compositions may be relevant to [[dislocation-particle-interactions]].
+Processing considerations and variations within and across compositions may be relevant to #dislocation-particle-interactions.

 ### Introduction
 The inclusion of precipitates and particle dispersions is an effective way to strengthen an alloy (especially non-ferrous alloys).
 Form of particles is determined by composition and processing, and that will determine the mechanical performance.
-The primary factors that determine degree of strengthening are the [[particle-size]], [[volume-fraction]], and [[shear-strength]].
+The primary factors that determine degree of strengthening are the #particle-size, #volume-fraction, and #shear-strength.
-There is a way to minimize [[dislocation-motion]] by the presence and size of particles.
+There is a way to minimize #dislocation-motion by the presence and size of particles.

 ### Dislocation (Orowan) Bowing
-If particles are within [[slip-plane]] of a dislocation, the dislocation will be impeded by their presence.
+If particles are within [slip planes](slip-plane.md) of a dislocation, the dislocation will be impeded by their presence.

 \eqlab